rustybird/corridor/README.md

 ## Pitfalls

-**To be secure, your new gateway needs two separate network interfaces**, like two Ethernet NICs, or one WiFi radio and one DSL modem.
-One is to receive incoming traffic from client computers, the other one is to pass the filtered traffic towards the global internet, **and they need to be on different networks**: Clients must not be able to take a shortcut via DHCP, DNS, ICMP Redirect requests, and who knows what else.
+**To be secure, corridor needs two separate network interfaces**, like two Ethernet NICs, or one WiFi radio and one DSL modem.
+One is to receive incoming traffic from client computers, the other one is to pass the filtered traffic towards the global internet, **and they need to be on different network address spaces**: Clients must not be able to take a shortcut via DHCP, DNS, ICMP Redirect requests, and who knows what else.

 ## Dependencies so far